 Overall image detail was good delivering very nice facial detail in close-up shots.
-Image depth, on the other hand, wasn’t always clear and sharp with some background images such as foliage, did appear fuzzy.
+Image depth, on the other hand, wasn’t always clear and sharp with some background images such as foliage, which did appear fuzzy.

 Black level reproduction was good for an LED display showing dark blacks with no grayish overtones which can be common on many LED/LCD TVs.
 Shadow detail, however, wasn’t always up to par, leaving objects in certain dark scenes somewhat obscured.

 Viewing Sharp’s own demo footage allowed the display to produce a more dynamic, bold and vibrant color rendition.
-The sets image detail was also improved with this footage, showing lots of fine texture on objects within the image.
+The TV’s image detail was also improved with this footage, showing lots of fine texture on objects within the image.
 Sharp’s Revelation Upscaler does appear to help images look sharper and more vivid.

 Side angle viewing on this set was decent and had minimal dimming as I moved off-center and to either side of the screen.